Official Website of Peter Costello

-He was Treasurer of the Commonwealth of Australia from 11 March 1996 to 3 December 2007, the longest serving Treasurer in Australia’s history.
+Peter Costello was Treasurer of the Commonwealth of Australia from 11 March 1996 to 3 December 2007, the longest serving Treasurer in Australia’s history.

-Australia's credit rating was upgraded twice to AAA.
+As a result, Australia's credit rating was upgraded twice to AAA.

 Peter Costello introduced the largest tax reform in Australian history called: A New Tax System, which introduced GST, abolished seven taxes and reduced income, capital gains and company taxes.

-During his time as Treasurer he:
+Also as Treasurer he:

-- Re-designed financial supervision and established new prudential and consumer regulators
+- Re-designed financial supervision and established new prudential and consumer regulators;

-- Reformed and modernised Corporations law
+- Reformed and modernised Corporations law;

-- Established the Takeovers Panel to hear disputes over mergers and acquisitions
+- Established the Takeovers Panel to hear disputes over mergers and acquisitions;

 In January 2011 he was made a Companion (AC) in the Order of Australia.